PartitionPixel/PartitionPixel/README.md

 ### Hi there 👋

-I'm Partition Pixel and I'm a big fan of cryptocurrencies, NAS/Servers, Unraid, 3D Printing, programming, etc...
+I'm Partition Pixel and I'm a big fan of cryptocurrencies, NAS/Servers, Unraid, 3D Printing, programming, gaming etc...

 I'm trying to be more active in the communities of my passions.
 One of my goal is to start giving back to these communities and hopefully someday be a big part of them !